thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 3. Type `cd` followed by the name of a directory you want to navigate to.
 For example, `cd Downloads` will take you into the Downloads directory.
 4. Run `ls` again to view the contents of that folder.
 5. Pull up your Finder or File Explorer to compare the listed files.
+6. Type `cd` again to go back to your home directory.

 ## 2. Install Quire